- In Nexus, open the trial on which the script is to run.

 - In the Matlab script field, enter or browse to the folder that contains the required MATLAB script (*.m).

 - In the Input arguments field, if your script requires arguments, provide a comma-separated list of arguments to be used by the script, surrounding each argument for the subject and marker names with single quotes.
-The syntax is:
+In this example:

 vicon,'Subject Name','Marker1','Marker2','New Marker'